Family photo style guide

 Pants and shirts for very young boys are cute but not always that practical, as soon as you pick them up the shirt rides up and get creased, the pants ride down tags are out and the nappy is out, it’s fussy and can waste time. ( If you’re committed go for it) but rompers and all-in-ones are so much easier!
 They can be thrown up and around without worrying about adjusting the outfit to cover nappies etc

-• Strapless dresses can pinch in, you’ll be moving around a lot not standing still in the ‘perfect’ position.
+Strapless dresses can pinch in, you’ll be moving around a lot, not standing still in the ‘perfect’ position.
 You want to be able to sit/ stand / twirl in it.

-• Scrunchies and hair-ties on wrists
+Remove scrunchies and hair-ties on wrists

-Keep it casual and comfortable, most guys don't wear dress shirts when hanging out with their kids and sometimes this has them feeling over dressed.
-Linen, loose cottons on collared shirts, breathable fabrics, or a Tshirt with an open shirt over the top will help look less business-y.
+Keep it casual and comfortable, most guys don’t wear dress shirts, especially in their downtime, so sometimes this has them feeling over dressed.
+Linen, loose cottons on collared shirts, breathable fabrics, or a T-shirt with an open shirt over the top will help look less business-y.
+Empty those pockets of phones and keys!

 Colour